Dasharo/docs/docs/variants/asus_kgpe_d16/spi-wp.md

 ./flashrom -p internal --wp-disable
 ```

-Now you should get `Sucessfully set the requested mode.` now.
+Now you should get `Successfully set the requested mode.` now.
 Check the WP
 status:

 ```shell